Your Little Genius

 - Dad: That's a great idea.
 Sometimes promising yourself that you will tell someone else will help you keep quiet when you need to.

 - Next time your child demonstrates a symptom, think of possible positive explanations for the behavior.
-For example, if your son bursts out with loud, inappropriate comments when you've asked him to be quiet - on line at the supermarket or in a doctor's waiting room - don't interpret his behavior as defiant.
+For example, if your son bursts out with loud, inappropriate comments when you've asked him to be quiet--in line at the supermarket or in a doctor's waiting room--don't interpret his behavior as defiant.
 Don't threaten dire consequences (and risk escalating the behavior and creating a vicious cycle).
 Instead, think that your son is trying to make things livelier.
 You might even commend him for trying to entertain everyone.

 - Later, when the incident has passed, ask your son to reflect on his behavior.
 Listen to what he says, keeping in mind your new positive outlook, which is open to considering non-antagonistic reasons for his behavior.
 For example, you can calmly ask him why he was "contributing" at the doctor's when he had been asked to be quiet.